ropensci-review-tools/ropensci-review-tools/docs/srr/vignettes/srr-stats.md

     of standards down to several distinct groups of hopefully more manageable size.
 5. Begin addressing the standards by:
     - Ensuring your code conforms;
     - Moving each standard to the one or more location(s) where you think your code most directly addresses them;
     - Modifying the `@srrstatsTODO` tag to `@srrstats`
     - Changing the initial text describing the standard itself to a brief description of how your code addresses that standard.
 6. Standards which you deem not to be applicable to your package should be grouped together in a single [`roxygen2`](https://roxygen2.r-lib.org) block with the title `NA_standards` (as described above, and as generated by the [`srr_stats_roxygen()`](https://docs.ropensci.org/srr/reference/srr_stats_roxygen.html) function).
+This block must finish with a `NULL` statement.
 7. Update your documentation as frequently as you like or need, and use the output of the roclets to inform and guide the process of converting all `@srrstatsTODO` tags into either `@srrstats` or